nus-cs2103/website-base/admin/project-grading.md

 **Based on:** peer evaluations, tutor observations

-To earn full marks, you should have done a fair share of the team tasks.
+To earn full marks, you should have done close to a fair share of the team tasks.
 You can earn bonus marks by doing more than your fair share.

 {{ embed_topic("project-scope.md#example-team-tasks", "Admin " + icon_embedding + " tP Scope → Examples of team-tasks", "projectGrading-exmapleTeamTasks", "3") }}